-Psychiatric Disorders Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Dementia or any Organic Brain Syndrome It can be difficult to assess driving ability in those with dementia.
+Psychiatric Disorders Group 1 Entitlement ODL car, motorcycle and tractor Group 2 Entitlement ODL Dementia or any Organic Brain Syndrome 32 It can be difficult to assess driving ability in those with dementia.
 Those who have poor short-term memory, disorientation, lack of insight and judgement are almost certainly not fit to drive.
 The variable presentations and rates of progression are acknowledged.
 Disorders of attention will also cause impairment.
-A decision regarding fitness to drive is usually based on consultant medical assessment, further assessment by occupational therapy and/or neuropsychology, with a low threshold for an onroad driving assessment.
+A decision regarding fitness to drive is usually based on consultant medical assessment, further assessment by occupational therapy and/or neuropsychology, with a low threshold for an on- road driving assessment 33 .
 In early dementia when sufficient skills are retained and progression is slow, a licence may be issued subject to annual review or sooner if a significant medical or functional decline is noted.
-A formal driving assessment is generally an integral part of assessment and review.
+A formal driving assessment is generally an integral part of assessment and review but the overall decision rests with the treating doctor (see section 3.6).
 Driver must notify NDLS.
 See Section: 2.3.1 Chapter 1.
 Not fit to Drive.
 Driver must notify NDLS.
 See Section: 2.3.1 Chapter 1.